 , work

-style dispatcher.
-Additionally enable ‘partial-completion’ for file path
+correctly.
+Additionally enable ‘partial-completion’ for file path expansion.

-expansion. ‘partial-completion’ is important for file wildcard support.
-Multiple
+‘partial-completion’ is important for file wildcard support.
+Multiple files can be

-files can be opened at once with ‘find-file’ if you enter a wildcard.
-You may also
+opened at once with ‘find-file’ if you enter a wildcard.
+You may also give the

 See also the Corfu Wiki and the Cape manual for additional Capf configuration tips.
-The language server protocol (LSP) configurations are documented in the wiki.
 For more general documentation read the chapter about completion in the Emacs manual.
 If you want to create your own Capfs, you can find documentation about completion in the Elisp manual.

 ;; Enable auto completion and configure quitting (setq corfu-auto t corfu-quit-no-match 'separator) ;; or t